brownk96/french_101/source/words_for_locations.rst

-﻿Words to Know For Specific Locations
+﻿Words to Know for Specific Locations
 ====================================

 When traveling, you may want to know words related to the location you are in.
 Places such as museums, restaurants,